 The reason you want your clients/employees/team members to understand the societal, occupational, situational, and organizational sources, is so they can personalize less and contextualize more.

-So you can help them understand that the next time they have a normal impostor moment, they can hit the pause button, then zoom out to get the bigger picture and they’ll likely see, it’s not all about them.
+So you can help them understand that the next time they are feeling unworthy and have a normal impostor moment, they can hit the pause button, then zoom out to get the bigger picture and they’ll likely see, it’s not all about them.